 Please note, these free sessions are only available to UK residents at present, and are aimed at those who have not experienced philosophy before.
 We also want to ensure that we are reaching those who would benefit the most, so we will have to be selective if we are oversubscribed.

 What's the big idea?

 Our sessions are discussions based around philosophical questions, thought experiments and stories.
-Groups of up to 15 participants join in a facilitated conversations around big questions such as:
+Groups of 15 participants (online) or whole classes, join in a facilitated conversations around fundamental philosophical questions such as: